kbralten/umdt/README.md

     - **Interact** — single-shot `Read` and `Write` panels with input validation, an immediate results table, and a details panel that shows per-endian decoding (Hex, UInt/Int, Float16/Float32). `--long` (32-bit) reads show 32-bit permutations; single-register reads show Big/Little 16-bit interpretations.
     - **Monitor** — continuous polling with a scrolling history table and selectable rows.
 Selected rows populate the same decoding details panel.
 Monitor supports configurable poll interval and error/highlight rows for failed polls.
     - **Scan** — address range scanner that discovers readable registers/coils.
 Enter start and end addresses (decimal or hex), select data type from the top connection panel, and click "Start Scan".
 Results appear in real-time showing decimal address, hex address, and "Readable" status.
 Readable addresses are highlighted in green.
 Progress is shown during scan ("Scanning 25/100 (found 8)...").
 Use "Stop" to cancel and "Clear Results" to reset the table.
+    - **Probe** — connection discovery tool that tests combinations of connection parameters to find responsive devices.
+Enter comma-separated or range values for hosts/ports (TCP mode) or serials/bauds (serial mode), plus unit IDs to test.
+Configure timeout, concurrency, retry attempts, and backoff delay.
+Click "Start Probe" to begin combinatorial search.
+Results table shows only alive endpoints with connection URI, response summary, and response time.
+Supports large search spaces (warns if >1000 combinations).
+Use "Stop" to cancel, "Clear" to reset results, and "Export" to save findings to JSON.
+Serial probes run sequentially to avoid port conflicts; TCP probes run concurrently up to configured limit.
 - Details panel: when a table row is selected the details widget shows multiple endian permutations and numeric interpretations (mirrors `--endian all` behavior for single-value reads).
 For 32-bit longs the GUI shows the four common permutations (Big/Little/Mid-Big/Mid-Little).
 - Locking and transport: the GUI integrates with `CoreController` where available to reuse shared transport and locking semantics; when a controller isn't started the GUI falls back to thread-wrapped blocking reads/writes (same `pymodbus` compatibility layer used by the CLI).
 - Log view & status: lightweight log area shows recent operations (reads/writes/status) and a color-coded status label indicates connection state.